 Of course, if they have someone else’s details on file instead then that person will be the ‘lucky’ one.

-Please let me know if you have any questions about this post or how you can improve your chances of tapping the hidden job market.
-You can comment below or email me direct.
+Please let me know if you have any questions about this post; you can comment below or email me direct.